Guidelines - exchange of withdrawn banknotes and coins

-- The completed form, the money to be exchanged and any enclosures should be sent by post as an insured letter to Norges Bank or delivered at reception at Norges Bank's main office in Oslo.
+- The completed form, the cash to be exchanged and any enclosures should be sent by post as an insured letter to Norges Bank or delivered at reception at Norges Bank's main office in Oslo.

-a) Forms and money sent by post
+- Forms and cash sent by post

-Please send your form and money to:
+Please send your form and cash to:

-Postboks 1179, Sentrum
+PO Box 1179, Sentrum

 Street address: Bankplassen 2